 Once again, when it comes to the best acoustic guitar pickups it’s nigh-on impossible to see past LR Baggs Anthem pickup and microphone setup.
 It is used by the likes of Jake Bugg and Marcus King, and perhaps should be considered the industry standard.
 It’s not cheap, but nor is it prohibitively expensive, and if you are serious about your tone and need a pickup option for the stage or studio, this is it.

 There is none of that thwacky artificiality that you sometimes get with acoustic pickups.
 No feedback.
 The Anthem system positions a piezo-style Element pickup under the saddle and combines it with a condenser mic that’s mounted 3mm from the underside of the bridge plate.
 The mic performs just as a studio mic would.
-It is noise-cancelling and has a flatter frequency response that is responsive to your instrument.
+It is noise-canceling and has a flatter frequency response that is responsive to your instrument.

 The soundhole preamp is discretely mounted and gives you control over volume, phase inversion, mic trim and mix, the latter letting you dial in the right amount of low-end from the element pickup.
 There is also a battery check feature, too, so you know you’ve got enough juice to get through a show.

 Fishman’s flagship acoustic pickup system has been upgraded with a Tap body sensor complementing the Matrix under-saddle pickup to help capture every nuance from your playing.
-This is the best acoustic guitar pickup for guitarists who play percussively – you'll love its feedback-free performance and the transparency.
+This is the best acoustic guitar pickup for guitarists who play percussively – you'll love its feedback-free performance and transparency.

 Elsewhere, we’ve got the redesigned soundhole-mounted controller as seen on the excellent Matrix Infinity VT outfit.
 The Unique Tone control enables you to cut mids and boost lows and highs for quick scooped tones.
 The repositioned voicing switch allows you to match the pickup’s performance to the guitar, the amp or indeed the occasion.
 There are options for narrow, wide and split saddles and the pickup/preamp serves steel or nylon strings equally.